Planning and building FAQs

 • whether you are amending an existing application.

-Download a copy of our fee schedule(PDF, 1MB).
+Download our planning fee schedule(PDF, 339KB).

 How long does it take to get a planning permit?